 CO # STATEMENT RBT LEVEL 1.
 Acquire the concepts of set theory and logic to convert from informal language to logic expressions and test the validity of a program.
-4 2.
-Apply the counting techniques to comprehend computer simulations 2 3.
+AN 2.
+Apply the counting techniques to comprehend computer simulations AP 3.
 Develop graph theory tools to map day-to-day applications.
-Expose to the concepts and properties of algebraic structures which 3 4. provides solutions in design and analysis of algorithms.
-Explore Boolean algebraic structures on numerous levels, the concepts needed to test the logic of a program.
-2 5. needed to test the logic of a program.
-2
+AP Expose to the concepts and properties of algebraic structures which AP 4. provides solutions in design and analysis of algorithms.
+Explore Boolean algebraic structures on numerous levels, the concepts AD 5 needed to test the logic of a program.
+AP